 How to Apply for HYTA in Michigan

 To apply for HYTA, you must prepare all documents before your hearing with the judge.
-You cannot achieve HYTA status after a conviction at trial.
-Work with an experienced criminal defense attorney before your trial to ensure you have the best chance at gaining HYTA status.
+You cannot qualify for HYTA law in Michigan after a conviction at trial.
+Consulting a defense attorney early can increase your chances of being accepted into the HYTA Michigan background check exemption and keeping your record clean.

 Here are the HYTA application steps: